togarashimayo/togarashimayo.github.io/content/recipes/dungeon_meshi/golem-lunch.md

 1. Cut turnip into thinly-sliced medallions.
 2. Remove the greens from the carrot.
 Wash that well.
 3. Cut carrot into very fine matchsticks.
+4. Blanch the turnip, carrot, and carrot greens in the broth for 2 minutes each.
-4. Toss turnip, carrrot, olive oil, and salt in a small bowl.
+5. Toss veggies, olive oil, and salt in a small bowl.

+## Notes
+* I got a slab of pork belly from T&T and cut that into strips with a sharp knife.
+* This recipe got a major overhaul on July 31 2025 as part of Otakuthon 2025 prep, so it resembles its in-show counterpart more.
+The previous version was based on an Irish cabbage stew, with the salad veggies being raw.